rails/rails/guides/source/security.md

 The most simple negative CAPTCHA is one hidden honeypot field.
 On the server side, you will check the value of the field: If it contains any text, it must be a bot.
 Then, you can either ignore the post or return a positive result, but not saving the post to the database.
 This way the bot will be satisfied and moves on.
 You can do this with annoying users, too.

-You can find more sophisticated negative CAPTCHAs in Ned Batchelder's "blog post":http://nedbatchelder.com/text/stopbots.html:
+You can find more sophisticated negative CAPTCHAs in Ned Batchelder's [blog post](http://nedbatchelder.com/text/stopbots.html:)

 * Include a field with the current UTC time-stamp in it and check it on the server.
 If it is too far in the past, or if it is in the future, the form is invalid.
 * Randomize the field names